Everpure Stock Fell 12% After Earnings. Is the Selloff an Opportunity?

 See analysts’ growth forecasts and price targets for Everpure stock (It’s free!) >>>

 The TIKR mid-case applies a revenue CAGR of around 10%, driven by ARR expansion from Evergreen/One and hyperscaler product revenue scaling from its current small base.
-The margin driver is operating leverage on the subscription segment, with gross margins at 75.6% today and room to expand as subscriptions grow as a share of the mix.
+The margin driver is operating leverage on the subscription segment, where gross margins sit at 75.6% today.
 The model projects net income margins reaching around 21% in the mid case.

-On the upside, if the hyperscaler ramp executes on schedule and the free cash flow profile expands as modeled, the high case points to around $209, implying roughly 11% annualized returns.
-On the downside, if H2 demand softens as enterprises absorb historically high storage prices and hyperscale timelines slip, the low case lands around $126 at roughly 5% annualized returns.
+If the hyperscaler ramp executes on schedule and FCF normalizes as timing items clear, the high case points to around $209, implying roughly 11% annualized returns.
+If H2 demand softens and hyperscale timelines slip, the low case lands around $126 at roughly 5% annualized returns.
+Both cases sit well above current post-selloff prices, which is the most relevant data point for investors evaluating the drop.

-The Street mean target sits at around $90, based on 10 Buys, 4 Outperforms, 5 Holds, and 1 Sell across 20 analysts per TIKR.
-The gap between that 12-month view and the TIKR multi-year mid-case is where the investment debate lives.
+The Street mean target sits at around $90, based on 10 Buys, 4 Outperforms, 5 Holds, and 1 Sell across 20 analysts per TIKR, and multiple firms raised targets after the selloff, not lowered them.

 Conclusion